Mochi Making Class (Ice Cream Mochi, Green tea mochi, Odango mochi, Ozoni mochi soup)

 -Odango (street food mochi on a stick with a sweet soy glaze)

 -Ozoni New Year's Mochi Soup (includes chicken stock, fish)

-This class is taught by my talented Japanese mother, Yukiko Zinke, who has been making mochi from scratch for many years.
+This class will be taught by either myself or my talented Japanese mother, Yukiko Zinke, who has been making mochi from scratch for many years.

 *Please let me know if you have any dietary restrictions